kevingbb/lunchbytesNov2022/README.md

 But maybe we should be cautious and make sure this new change is working as expected.
 Let's perform a controlled rollout of the new version and split the incoming network traffic so that only 20% of requests will be sent to the new version of the application.

-To implement the traffic split, the following has been added to the deployment template
+To implement the traffic split, the following has been added to the httpapi Container App deployment in the template.

 ```json
   "ingress": {